MohamedGalal-2/From-Nand-To-Tetris/README.md

 By the end of the course, students will have created a complete, functioning computer system, from low-level hardware components to high-level software programs.
 The Nand2tetris course provides a comprehensive understanding of computer systems and is suitable for beginners and advanced learners alike.

 ### Description
-This repository contains my own work during studying this course and all my project files.
+This GitHub repository serves as a home for all the code done by me to this project.
+It includes a step-by-step guide, along with all the necessary code, documentation, and additional resources.
+The project follows a top-down approach, making it accessible for individuals with various levels of programming knowledge.

 ### Resources